Chart Color Schemes

 Casino is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census data shows that in Casino, 84.8% of dwellings were houses with the remaining 15.2% being semi-detached, apartments, or other types.
+Casino's dwelling structure, as per the latest Census, was 84.8% houses and 15.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 86.8% houses and 13.2% other dwellings.
 Home ownership in Casino stood at 38.4%, with mortgaged dwellings at 28.6% and rented ones at 33.1%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,452.
-The median weekly rent in Casino was $280, compared to Non-Metro NSW's $300.
+Median weekly rent in Casino was $280, compared to Non-Metro NSW's $300.
 Nationally, Casino's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing